orcasound/orcagsoc/STUDENT-proposal-template.md

 Here it is important to show if you had previous conversations with your mentors.
 You can show relevant pieces of code that you want to change.
-You can link to literature you used during the research.
+You can link to the literature you used during the research.

 ### Contributions So Far
 Write a subsection which lists your contributions so far to Orcasound or the project.
 This may include: